Meet Mono Mono Twin Mom Linds

-In early 2020 I created my first blog called Intensive Therapy for Kids which slowly grew over time.
+In early 2020 I created my first blog Intensive Therapy for Kids, which slowly grew over time.

 I had no clue what I was doing!
-I dived into training videos, articles, and anything I could get my hands on how to learn blogging and SEO (search engine optimization).
+I dived into training videos, articles, and anything I could get my hands on how to learn how to blog and SEO tactics (search engine optimization).

-I was obsessed, hooked, and quickly became a blog nerd overnight.
+I was obsessed, hooked, and quickly found my new passion, blogging.

 Today, blogging has personally been life-changing for me and my family.
-More importantly, I love providing blogging tips to inspire other busy parents if they are looking to create a side hustle!
+More importantly, I love providing blogging tips to inspire other busy parents looking to create a side hustle.

-Until the next post, I’m sending you all the positive parent vibes!
+Until the next post, I’m sending you all the positive parenting vibes!